IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > National policies and strategies should identify appropriate indicators and benchmarks on the right to equal enjoyment by men and women of economic, social and cultural rights in order to effectively monitor the implementation by the State party of its obligations under the Covenant in this regard.
 Disaggregated statistics, provided within specific time frames, are necessary to measure the progressive realization of economic, social and cultural rights by men and women, where appropriate.
 ICESCR GC 16 - p39

 > ...
 Failure to adopt, implement and **monitor** effects of laws, policies and programmes to eliminate de jure  and de facto discrimination with respect to each of the rights enumerated in articles 6 to 15 of the Covenant constitutes a violation of those rights.
 ICESCR GC 16 - p41

+> States parties are **obliged to monitor effectively the implementation of measures to comply with article 2, paragraph 2**, of the Covenant.
+Monitoring should assess both the steps taken and the results achieved in the elimination of discrimination.
+National strategies, policies and plans should use **appropriate indicators** and benchmarks, disaggregated on the basis of the prohibited grounds of discrimination ICESCR GC 20 - p41

 See guidelines for reporting on CCPR regarding requirement to report on article 3